connar/connar.github.io/content/posts/dll-hijacking-journey.md

 The `ole32` line is the tell. `CoRegisterClassObject` / `CoRevokeClassObject` mean the binary **registers a COM class factory at startup and serves it**, that is the definition of an out-of-process COM server, and it lines up exactly with the `LocalServer32` registration I show later in Path 2. `CoInitializeEx` and `StringFromGUID2` are the supporting cast (COM init, formatting a CLSID to text).
 The `ADVAPI32` `Reg*` functions show it reads and writes the registry (its licensing state), and the `Event*` functions are ETW telemetry.
 Notably absent: any service-control (`OpenSCManager`, `StartService`) or token/impersonation (`OpenProcessToken`, `ImpersonateLoggedOnUser`) APIs, so the binary's own footprint is COM + registry, nothing more exotic.

-The `KERNEL32` `LoadLibraryExW` + `GetProcAddress` pair matters for the sideloading question, and here's the reasoning behind why I chased it.
-I already had a working hijack (the three VC++ runtimes), but I didn't want to stop at the first hit, I wanted the *complete* set of DLLs LICLUA loads, because **every DLL a program loads by name is a potential hijack target.** More names means more attack surface and more chances to find a *better* target than the generic runtimes, ideally one tied to what LICLUA actually does, since a DLL touched only during its privileged licensing work would be far more interesting than a generic C++ library.
-So the goal at this step was simple: enumerate everything the binary loads, and see whether any of it is a second, juicier sideload.

-The problem is that the import table I just dumped only shows *half* the story.
-A program pulls in DLLs two ways:

-- **Statically**, listed in the import table, loaded automatically at startup.
-That's what `dumpbin /imports` shows.
-- **Dynamically**, the program calls `LoadLibrary`/`LoadLibraryEx` *itself* at runtime, passing a filename.
-These never appear in the import table, because the loader doesn't know about them ahead of time.

-And that's exactly what `LoadLibraryExW` + `GetProcAddress` in the imports are: the *mechanism* for dynamic loading.
-Their presence is the tell that **LICLUA loads at least one DLL that the import table doesn't show**, so my dependency picture was incomplete, and any hidden DLL could be another hijack candidate I'd otherwise miss.
+Now the piece that answer my questions is the presence of **`LoadLibraryExW` and `GetProcAddress` in `KERNEL32`.** Those are the two APIs a program uses to load a DLL by name *at runtime*, at a moment of its own choosing.
+Their presence means LICLUA has code that pulls in additional DLLs beyond the ones auto-loaded at startup, DLLs the import table by definition can't show.

-The trick to recovering the hidden names: even though a dynamically-loaded DLL isn't in the import table, its filename still has to exist *somewhere in the file*, because the program passes it to `LoadLibrary` as a literal string like `"osppc.dll"`.
+The trick to recovering the hidden names is that even though a dynamically-loaded DLL isn't in the import table, its filename still has to exist *somewhere in the file*, because the program passes it to `LoadLibrary` as a literal string like `"osppc.dll"`.
 So I dumped **every** `.dll` string in the binary and subtracted the ones already in the import table, whatever's left is the runtime-loaded set:

 ```
 > strings LICLUA.EXE | findstr /i "\.dll"